The Churches of Britain and Ireland

 Alvescot, St. Peter.
 SP 274 045. © Brian J. Curtis.

 Ashbury, St. Mary the Virgin.
 Interior view.
+SU 265 849.
 Both © Simon Edwards.
+Interior view, from an old postcard in Judy Flynn's Collection - note that there was a rood screen in place at that time.
 Link (many photos).

 Aston Rowant, St. Peter and St. Paul.
 SU 727 990. © Les Needham.
 Link.

 Balscote (Balscott in Pevsner), dedicated to St. Mary Magdalene.
-This is a very unusual church, the S. porch having a thin tower above. © Steve Bulman.
+This is a very unusual church, the south porch having a thin tower above. © Steve Bulman.
 SP 390 418.

 Banbury.